November 1918 insurgency in Alsace–Lorraine: Resolution of the Alsace-Lorraine question

-As these cantons of Schirmeck and Saales remained part of the Bas-Rhin (specifically, the arrondissement of Molsheim), the department of the Vosges remained amputated of the upper Bruche valley, lost in 1871.
+As these cantons of Schirmeck and Saales remained part of the Bas-Rhin (specifically, the arrondissement of Molsheim), the department of the Vosges remained amputated of the upper Bruche valley, which it had lost in 1871.

 The arrondissement of Belfort, which had been detached from the Haut-Rhin to remain French, was not reunited with its original department either.
 In 1922, it became a full department under the name Territoire de Belfort.

 Elsewhere, Meurthe-et-Moselle remained unchanged, maintaining the same departmental boundaries it had had since 1871.

 From a linguistic perspective, in the territories thus recovered, French replaced German in public services and schools, using a direct method of instruction which abruptly imposed French without transition.
 This disregard for the predominantly German-speaking population proved traumatic, even for the Lorraine Franconian and Alsatian-speaking communities who had remained Francophile — all the more so given that the Germans had continued to provide French-language instruction in the non-German-speaking parts of the Reichsland, such as the Romance-speaking Moselle and the pays welche.

 A sorting commission divided the Alsace-Lorraine population into four citizen categories, marked A-B-C-D on identity cards.
 This classification was based on ancestry and perceived degree of francophilia, with each class enjoying different levels of civic rights.

 The French authorities implemented a rather harsh purge policy, under which around 200,000 Alsatians or Lorrainers deemed "German" or not sufficiently francophile were abruptly expelled, and their property confiscated.
 Conversely, Alsatians and Lorrainers whose families had opted for France and emigrated after the 1871 annexation returned to their native regions.
 Half of the expelled Germans would eventually be allowed to return at the request of the United States.

-The disconnect between French soldiers and public opinion — who discovered that the Alsace-Lorraine population had been far better integrated into the Reich than the stereotypical propaganda had — along with the haste to incorporate these regions fully into the French Republic (with the exception of laïcité), the extreme policies of francisation, and the brutal expulsions, all contributed to the emergence of the "Alsace-Lorraine malaise."
-This unease would manifest from early 1919 and persist right up to the eve of World War II, notably in the high electoral support for autonomist parties during various elections.
+The disconnect between French soldiers and public opinion — who discovered that the Alsace-Lorraine population had been far better integrated into the Reich than the stereotypical propaganda had — along with the haste to incorporate these regions fully into the French Republic (except laïcité), the extreme policies of francisation, and the brutal expulsions, all contributed to the emergence of the "Alsace-Lorraine malaise."
+This unease would manifest in early 1919 and persist right up to the eve of World War II, notably in the strong electoral support for autonomist parties across various elections.